AdobeDocs/experience-manager-64.en/help/assets/about-the-use-of-stages-in-aem-3d.md

 >[!NOTE]
 >
->The OBJ 3D format does not support lights.
+>The **[!UICONTROL OBJ 3D]** format does not support lights.
 Therefore, it cannot be used to provide stages to AEM 3D.

 The file format of the stage determines which renderer you can use with that stage.
 For example, if Autodesk® Maya® is used for high-quality rendering, the stage must be in `.ma` or `.mb` format.
 If you intend to only use the default Rapid Refine™ renderer, any supported stage file format is acceptable.